Ehimmell/sp500Info/README.md

 Model Accuracy - <100%

-    Model loss, or the frequency of a hallucination, is so low the Google Colab approximated Model Accuracy to be 100%
+    Model loss, or the frequency of a hallucination, is so low that Google Colab approximated Model Accuracy to be 100%

 Model trained on Google Colab, a Jupyter Notebook service from Google that allows for easy integration of TensorFlow